Developed in honor of

-Two awards will be made for support of undergraduate research to be conducted over a minimum of one summer or school term.
+Funds support undergraduate research to be conducted over a minimum of one summer or school term.
 The funds may be used for stipend (3 months) and research budget expenses.
-Awards will be made to the cooperating laboratory or department in the student’s name for their use as allocated in the budget.
+Funds will be made out to the cooperating laboratory or department in the student’s name for their use as allocated in the budget.
 Funds may be placed in Foundation accounts if deemed more efficient by the student’s institution.

-The applicant must be enrolled as a full-time, degree-seeking student.
+The applicant must be enrolled as a full-time, degree-seeking student and be a current APS Student Member.
 Students are not required to be in a plant pathology major, but they should be in a related field or area of biological sciences.

 A research proposal, written by the student, (maximum 3 pages) that includes objectives, experimental approach, discussion, and budget details.
 Expected results and their potential significance to plant pathology should be included.